chis0m/p16-terraform/README.md

 - Show the exact workspace `terraform workspace show`
 - Switch workspace `terraform workspace select prod`

+#### Directory vs Workspaces Organization
+To separate environments with potential configuration differences, use a directory structure.
+Use workspaces for environments that do not greatly deviate from one another, to avoid duplicating your configurations.

 ### Terrafrom CICD
 Note: Let the tflint version on your local match what you have in cicd The CICD was implemented with: